An explicit Dobrushin uniqueness region for Gibbs point processes with repulsive interactions: Uniqueness of the Gibbs point process

+We also note that Fern\'andez, Procacci, and Scoppola were able to improve the classical cluster expansion bound using tree-graph estimates.
+Their approach was first presented in \cite{Fernandez_Procacci_2007}, where they also provide a comparison to the other methods; in \cite{Fernandez_Procacci_Scoppola_2007} the authors study the specific case of the $2$-dimensional hard-sphere model (where $\CRuelle = v_2$ is given by the volume of the unit ball in $\R^2$) and obtain from cluster expansion an improved bound which they estimate numerically as

-It is to our knowledge the only reference that improves the classical cluster expansion bound $1/e$.
-But this uniqueness region is still smaller than the one that results from Theorem \ref{theo_uniqueness_ours}.
+While larger than bound \eqref{eq:bound_cluster_expansion}, $z<e^{-1}v_2^{-1}$, this uniqueness region is still smaller than the one we obtain, i.e. $z<v_2^{-1}$.

-We remark that the restriction to non-negative potentials greatly simplifies the cluster expansion approach.
-Indeed, in this setting it is immediate to see that the correlation functions of any Gibbs measure are in the same Banach space where uniqueness holds, which is not in general true (in \cite{ruelle_1971} this requires some superstability estimates).
+\begin{remark} \blu{The restriction to non-negative potentials greatly simplifies the cluster expansion approach.
+In this setting it is immediate to see that the correlation functions of any Gibbs point process are in the same Banach space where uniqueness holds: this is generally obtained by estimating the correlation functions via a so-called Ruelle bound, cf. \cite{ruelle_1971}, which is trivial in the case of repulsive interactions.} \end{remark}